IvanMurzak/WordPress-VPS/README.md

 - `MYSQL_PASSWORD`: The password of the MySQL user (choose any)
 - `MYSQL_ROOT_PASSWORD`: The password of the MySQL root user (choose any)

-> At first deployment it will be used to create database and user.
-For the next times it will be used for authentication.
-Make sure you don't change this file after first deployment, in other case you may have issues because incorrect credentials.
+> At first deployment it will be used to create a database and user.
+The next time, it will be used for authentication.
+Make sure you don't change this file after the first deployment, in another case you may have issues because of incorrect credentials.

 #### Required by Certbot